 7.3.3 Installations that fill cylinders typically require a refrigeration unit sized to overcome the ambient heat input introduced by the filling process.
 The refrigeration evaporator coil is typically installed in the tank vapour space and shall have as few joints as possible and be all welded or brazed.

 7.3.4 Mixing of hydrocarbon refrigerants and oils with nitrous oxide can lead to violent reaction within the refrigeration system.
-Therefore to avoid the risk of refrigeration coil leaks no mechanical fittings inside the tank on the refrigeration evaporator are allowed.
+Therefore, to avoid the risk of refrigeration coil leaks no mechanical fittings inside the tank on the refrigeration evaporator are allowed.

 7.3.5 It is suggested that when older fluorocarbon refrigeration systems are repaired that they be converted to synthetic lubricants such as polyolester (POE) that have a higher flash point.